Get Approved for up to $35,000 in 3 minutes

 Net Worth and Being Wealthy

-In order to be considered wealthy in Canada, you should have a net worth of at least $1 million dollars.
-That being said, a lot of Canadians that are considered wealthy live a relatively normal life.
+In order to be considered wealthy in Canada, you should have a net worth of at least $1 million.
+That being said, a lot of Canadians who are considered wealthy live a relatively normal life.
 Most of their net worth is in their primary residence, investments, retirement packages, or even a mix of the three.
-Those who are truly wealthy, often have a net worth that is much higher than $1 million dollars.
+Those who are truly wealthy often have a net worth that is much higher than $1 million.

-Keep in mind though, just because someone is considered wealthy and has a high net worth, that doesn’t necessarily mean that they are debt free.
-It just means that their total property assets as well as their other financial assets equal more than $1 million, even once their liabilities are factored in.
+Keep in mind, though, that just because someone is considered wealthy and has a high net worth doesn’t necessarily mean that they are debt-free.
+It just means that their total property assets, as well as their other financial assets, equal more than $1 million, even once their liabilities are factored in.

 Average Number of Canadians with a High Net Worth